 To be up to date with new technologies developers need to continue to self-educate and take additional training and courses.
 Opportunities for further education are becoming more widespread, administered privately by highly experienced practitioners from the IT Industry, i.e Lviv IT School.

-Developers from Ukraine, Poland, Romania and Moldova excel in web development and custom software development.
+Developers from Ukraine, Poland, Romania, and Moldova excel in web development and custom software development.
 Programming skills of the developers can be measured using data from Hackerrank, TopCoder, which are reputable sources in IT industry.
-Poland, Ukraine and Romania rank highly on both Hackerrank and TopCoder.
+Poland, Ukraine, and Romania rank highly on both Hackerrank and TopCoder.
 Moldova is ranked 28th on TopCoder.
 According to Infoshare, the most popular and hence most widely used programming language in Eastern Europe is PHP.

-In terms of pricing Eastern European developers offer fairly low rates as compared to Western counterparts.
+In terms of offshore software development rates by Eastern European countries, their developers offer fairly low prices as compared to Western counterparts.
 The highest rates among the reviewed countries are in Poland — $50-$99/hour, which is still lower than in Western Europe.

-Despite the communist past of all of these countries developers’ culture can be defined as western and progressive.
+Despite the communist past of all of these countries, developers’ culture can be defined as western and progressive.
 The majority of the developers’ community are young people with more of an open mindset.
 In the context of mentality and personality, Romanians and Moldovans tend to be more risk averse which sometimes leads to a lack of innovative approach.

 Ukrainian and Polish developers, in turn, have more comprehensive experience working with global technology companies and top software development companies.

 The official statistics generally display the number of employees both in IT and Communications.
 Among IT sector employees there are also Q&A engineers, designers, business analysts, project and product managers etc.

 Based on the averages of figures reported the ICT industry employs 244 000 in Poland, 110 000 in Romania, 160 000 — in Ukraine, 12 500 in Moldova.
 Approximately half of these are software developers.
 There is also a number of software developers from Ukraine for instance who have chosen to work in Poland, as well as Moldovan developers are often recruited by Romanian software development companies.